About the Challenge Challenge Description Submission Winning Teams Organizers Contact

 How to Submit

-Report: We will also provide a website for participants to submit in their report.
+Additionally, we will also provide a website for participants to submit their technical report.

 Timeline